The Psychology of Word-of-Mouth Marketing: Why People Share and How Brands Benefit

 Sharing online is all too predictable.
 People share right after experiences, in timely conversations, or after they’re asked in follow-up communications.
 Analyzing these patterns may assist companies to better tailor their word-of-mouth marketing strategy via digital media.

-How to Measure Word of Mouth Marketing Success
+How to Measure Word-of-Mouth Marketing Success

 An effective WOM marketing strategy means measuring both quantitative and qualitative efforts.